volodymyrhudyma/blog/content/blog/currying-in-javascript.md

 console.log(curriedSumES5(1)(2)(3));
 ```

-However, if you need to create curried functions, a better way is to use the **curry** function from the [lodash](https://lodash.com/) library, because it allows calling a curried function in a normal way as well:
+However, if you need to create curried functions, it is better to use the **curry** function from the [lodash](https://lodash.com/) library, as it allows you to call a curried function in a normal way as well:

 ```javascript
 import curry from "lodash/curry";